-A Penn Senator 12/0 reel is quite a hefty piece of kit, but winding up a 12lb trolling weight from the depths would soon become a little tiresome.
+Even so, winding up a 12lb trolling weight from the depths would soon become a little tiresome.

 To trip them, just pull in 3ft (1m) or so of line and release it.
 You may have to do this a few times, as the planer needs to tumble to allow the attachment ring to move to the forward position.
 Conversely, it can be reset through the same procedure.